scipion-em/docs/docs/user/tutorials/modelBuilding/a013-chimeraMapSubtraction.rst

             will be much easier.
 An additional param, *Atom radius (Å)* asks you about the distance around the input structure used to crop the input *3D Map*. *15* is the default value.
-The -generated map is called *zone_Map*.
+The *ChimeraX*-generated map is called *zone_Map*.

-      -  *Other atomic structures*: Additional atomic structures previously downloaded or obtained in can be included here to help you identify particular areas of the map or structure.
+      -  *Other atomic structures*: Additional atomic structures previously downloaded or obtained in *Scipion* can be included here to help you identify particular areas of the map or structure.
          Then, those structures are only informative and won’t be used to generate the subtrahend map.